 House Sampler #2 is a Ghost Town.

 Did you hear about the Ghost town in Seneca, California listed on Craigslist for $250,000.
 It has been getting a lot of attention by all the major news outlets.
-The town consists of a bar, three rundown cabins and the land; liquor licence included with new ownership.
+The town consists of a bar, three rundown cabins, and the land; liquor license included with new ownership.
 When the bar, as seen above, is open it is the social hub of the area.
 The Ghost town is in a very wild and remote location.
 A generator for power.
-Water pipe connects to a spring, and uses a propane tank for refrigeration.
+The water pipe connects to a spring and uses a propane tank for refrigeration.

 This is your chance to buy your own town.

 House Sampler #3 is a Frank Lloyd Wright house.

 I was not at all surprised to read on Curbed that Angelina Jolie bought an island for Brad Pitt for his birthday since it has two Frank Lloyd Wright homes on the property.
 I remember reading Brad Pitt is a lover of architecture; so Angelina is gifting him something close to his heart.
 Ridiculous that it’s on an island, but for the price of 12.2 million this seems pretty inexpensive for the likes of these two superstars.
 An island seems the right fit for the size of their brood too.

 The most interesting thing is that one of the Frank Lloyd Wright houses is newly constructed from plans Wright drew up and is reported to be one of his very best.
 Located on Petra Island close to New York City; 15 minutes by helicopter where the home has a landing pad.

 References as above and Private Islands Online.